Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations: Simulated Cross-Correlation Signals and Their Interpretation

 where $\mathrm{RM}_{\mathrm{in}}$ is the intrinsic contribution from magnetized plasma within the source, $\mathrm{GRM}$ is the galactic foreground contribution from the Milky Way, and $\mathrm{RM}_{\mathrm{path}}$ is the contribution from other structures along the path of propagation.
 As alluded to earlier, we can statistically extract the portion of $\mathrm{RM}_{\mathrm{path}}$ at redshifts close to those of tracer galaxies, as a function of the tracer redshift.
 The remaining components, $\mathrm{RM}_{\mathrm{in}}$ and $\mathrm{GRM}$, arise from regions which are physically distant from the tracer galaxies, and should therefore be uncorrelated with the galaxy survey and act only as noise.
 The cross-correlation statistics hence isolate the RM contributions at different redshifts.

 Figure~\ref{fig:rm-gal} shows cross-correlations between each of the RM$^2$ and $|\mathrm{RM}|$ fields with the halo distribution in \textsc{Illustris-TNG} for narrow halo redshift bins from $z=0-4$.
 As anticipated, the simulations show fairly strong excess RM$^2$ and $|\mathrm{RM}|$ signals close to the halo centers.
 In the regimes considered here, these signals mainly reflect the contribution from the magnetized plasma in correlated neighboring systems, rather than from material within the central halo itself.
 This is the case because we consider $r_\perp \gtrsim 0.4$ Mpc/$h$ here, which is beyond the virial radius of most of the halos in the stack.
 Nevertheless, each estimator picks up a clear excess RM$^2$ or $|\mathrm{RM}|$ signal from correlated neighboring halos.
+That is, our statistic is measuring the correlated excess RM$^2$ or $|\mathrm{RM}|$ signal from the surrounding cosmic web.

+In principle, this large-scale signal contains contributions from the magnetic fields in neighboring halos, filaments, and other environments in the surrounding large-scale structure.
+In practice, in \textsc{Illustris-TNG}, the dominant contributions to the average correlated RM$^2$ signal come from regions within neighboring halos, as we will discuss.
+We emphasize that our goal here is not to isolate volume-filling intergalactic magnetic fields, which would require additional analysis steps to mitigate the substantial RM$^2$ contributions from neighboring halos in the stacked signal.
+Instead, our objective is to constrain the redshift evolution of the overall magnetic energy density, even if this signal is dominated by magnetized plasma within dark matter halos.

-The cross-correlations decline with increasing $r_\perp$: this is natural given that correlations between the central and neighboring halo positions decrease with growing spatial separation.
+The cross-correlation signals decline with increasing $r_\perp$: this is natural given that correlations between the central and neighboring halo positions decrease with growing spatial separation.
 We will sharpen this statement for the case of $w_{\mathrm{RM}^2, \mathrm{g}}(r_\perp;z)$ in the following subsection.
 At large scales, both estimators become noisy and suffer from finite boxsize effects around $r_\perp \gtrsim 20$ Mpc/$h$ or so (see e.g. \cite{springel_first_2018} where similar boxsize effects can be observed in estimates of the projected galaxy correlation functions from \textsc{Illustris-TNG}).

 Another notable feature is the strong redshift evolution in both $w_{\mathrm{RM^2,g}}(r_\perp;z)$ and $w_{|\mathrm{RM}|,\mathrm{g}}(r_\perp;z)$.
 In each case, the signals increase strongly towards low redshifts, with the signal strength growing by around 3-4 orders of magnitude from $z \sim 4$ to $z \sim 0$.
 As we will discuss and quantify, this arises largely because of the progressive amplification of magnetic field strengths across cosmic time.
 A key point here is that measurements of $w_{\mathrm{RM^2,g}}$, and possibly $w_{|\mathrm{RM}|, \mathrm{g}}$, as a function of redshift, offer a relatively clean means to extract the evolution of large-scale magnetic fields empirically.